SIDM Concerto: Compilation and Data Release of Self-interacting Dark Matter Zoom-in Simulations: Convergence Tests

 \subsection{Subhalo Mass Functions}

-Figure~\ref{fig:shmf_convergence} compares cumulative SHMFs from our standard resolution and LR GroupSIDM simulations.
+Figure~\ref{fig:shmf_convergence} compares cumulative SHMFs from our standard-resolution and LR GroupSIDM simulations.
 For both the $M_{\mathrm{vir}}$ and $M_{\mathrm{peak}}$ functions, we find that SHMFs are statistically consistent above $300m_{\mathrm{part,LR}}$ across all host halo masses we simulate.
 Thus, subhalo abundances are well converged above a $300$-particle limit.
-We also find that isolated halo mass functions are also well converged above this limit.
+We also find that isolated HMFs are well converged above this limit.